 After you have delivered your baby and you have passed the 6 weeks GP check, it's more likely that you are ready to do some gentle exercises.

 The Pilates programme is safe and well recommended after birth.
-However, if you have any additional physical condition or discomfort in your pelvic or spine area, please consult with your physician before you start Pilates exercises.
+However, if you have any additional physical condition or discomfort in your pelvis or spine area, please consult with your physician before you start Pilates exercises.

 Postnatal Pilates is a great way to lose weight and hopefully help you to fit into your old jeans ;) It focuses on building up your very important deep abdominal muscles and pelvic floor muscles.
 Pilates classes are also a good way to meet other mums, with whom you can share your thoughts.
 They definitely help you to reduce anxiety and depression.